ISA (NZ) 260 (Revised)

 A28.
 To the extent not already addressed by the requirements in paragraphs 16(a)–(d) and related application material, the auditor may consider communicating about other matters discussed with, or considered by, the engagement quality reviewer.

 A29.
-The auditor is required to comply with relevant ethical requirements, including those related to independence, relating to financial statement audit engagements.25
+The auditor is required to comply with relevant ethical requirements, including those related to independence, relating to financial statement audit engagements25 and to communicate with those charged with governance about the requirements the auditor applied.
+Relevant ethical requirements may:

 A32.
 [Amended by the NZAuASB].